robertlugg/easygui/sphinx/tutorial.rst

     else:
         return      # user chose to cancel

-Using keyword arguments when calling EasyGui functions
+Using keyword arguments when calling EasyGUI functions
 ------------------------------------------------------
-It is possible to use keyword arguments when calling EasyGui functions.
+It is possible to use keyword arguments when calling EasyGUI functions.

 Suppose for instance that you wanted to use a buttonbox, but (for whatever reason) did not want to specify the title (second) positional